-Assembly of truck axles is carried out by two employees at the same
+Assembly of truck axles is carried out by two employees at the same time.

-employees at the same time.
 Components are installed and fastened from above as well as from both ends.
 The working height is adjusted via a foot pendant that controls two synchronized electric lifting modules.
-The synchronized

-lifts guarantee a level work surface

-throughout the entire stroke.
-The

-lifting modules are mounted to a

-floor module to improve stability.
+The synchronized lifts guarantee a level work surface throughout the entire stroke.
+The lifting modules are mounted to a floor module to improve stability.